pyplati/platipy/README.md

 PlatiPy is a library of **amazing** tools for image processing and analysis - designed specifically for medical imaging!

-PlatiPy was motivated by the need for ...
+PlatiPy was motivated by the need for a simple way to use, visualise, process, and analyse medical images.

 PlatiPy is written in :snake: Python, and uses SimpleITK, VTK, and standard Python libraries.
 Jupyter notebooks are provided where possible, mainly for guidance on getting started with using the tools.